 This Paris itinerary covers the showstoppers.
 It takes you to all of the City of Light’s top must visit attractions, beautiful neighborhoods, historic landmarks, and world class museums.

-The City of Light is a gorgeous and exciting city.
-Born on the Île de la Cité, the Seine River dominates the landscape, its eight mile arc a designated UNESCO site.
-From the Seine, Paris beckons, rather insistently.
+Born on the Île de la Cité, the Seine River dominates Paris’ landscape.
+Its eight mile arc is a designated UNESCO site.

 You’ll get a snapshot of Paris and be plotting to return for more.
 Allons-y!

 How To Spend 3 Days in Paris France

 Let’s take a tour of Paris, seeing all its major attractions.
 For good measure, I’ve thrown in a few of Paris’ hidden gems, if you want something more offbeat.

 Day 1: Île de la Cité and Le Marais